Events - Month View

 Virtual class materials include: floor space, armless chair, stool, comfy place to sit, stand, or lie down for relaxation forms.

-Volunteer Julia Devin leads this online group.
-Come enjoy a great space to connect with other members who are goin the joys and challenges of aging.
+Come enjoy a great space to connect with other members who are going through the joys and challenges of aging.